pavkids84-dev/cloud-infrastructure-labs/kubernetes/README.md

 Kubernetes Objects
 ```

-The API server should be treated as the central entry point for cluster state management.
+The API server is the central interface for cluster state management.

 ---